 “Are you afraid to visit a church when you are with your friends?”

 This question as well goes along with the one above it.
-If we cannot be who you are, a Christ follower, imitator, and friend of Jesus, around the people or places we associate, we are living the Christian life wrong, wrong, wrong.
+If we cannot be who we are, a Christ-follower, imitator, and friend of Jesus, around the people or places we associate, we are living the Christian life wrong, wrong, wrong.
 I’m sorry to say that but I would much rather hear it now than at the final judgment when God tells me I denied Him, He will now deny me.

 Listen to me, God can handle all of those scenarios and more.
 Go to Him and ask Him how to handle the situation.
 Ask Him to give you new friends, friends that want to grow in closer friendship with Him so you can grow together and encourage each other.

 Decide now, who would you rather walk away from?
-God?
-Man?
+God or man?